phamthanhsang-cs/SOC-in-my-Pocket/README.md

 Since SOCIMP includes essential SOC components designed to deliver comprehensive cybersecurity operations:

 - **SIEM**: The Elastic Stack is my SIEM solution of choice.
-All logs and data sources (Workstations: Windows/Linux, Servers, Firewalls, Cloud, Web Applications, etc.) are forwarded into the Elastic Stack and centrally managed through a Fleet Server.
+All logs and data sources (Workstations, Servers, Firewalls, Web Applications, etc.) are forwarded into the Elastic Stack and centrally managed through a Fleet Server.

 - **EDR**: Elastic Agent, integrated with Elastic Defend, provides robust endpoint detection and response (EDR) capabilities that work seamlessly within the Elastic ecosystem.